Are you are excited to learn about insulin and glucose?

 So, in a nutshell, your body needs energy to think, move, and function.
 The primary source of energy for your cells is glucose.
 Insulin allows glucose to enter your cells.

 You may find yourself wondering why I’m explaining insulin and glucose in a series about PCOS.
-Well, women with PCOS tend have more insulin in circulation, and this affects how your body gets energy and stores fat.
-A little insight: women with PCOS have MUCH more insulin than folks with diabetes so the experience is different and more intense.
+Well, people with PCOS tend have more insulin in circulation, and this affects how your body gets energy and stores fat.
+A little insight: people with PCOS have MUCH more insulin than folks with diabetes so the experience is different and more intense.

 These super high insulin levels are behind the massive cravings PCOS is known for and most don’t understand.

-Now that you get the key roles of glucose and insulin, the next post will explain how they work differently for women with PCOS.
+Now that you get the key roles of glucose and insulin, the next post will explain how they work differently for people with PCOS.

 Let’s continue this conversation in the Facebook PCOS Support Group.
 Click here to join!
 What have you heard about insulin?
 Do you have difficulty understanding its role with PCOS?
 Come join the conversation.
 Kimberly and Julie will help you get up to speed.